hamid659/abridge/README.md

 # Running Terraform in a Pod
-You can also run Terraform using a pod with a Terraform image.
-This allows you to manage your infrastructure from within a Kubernetes environment.
-To do this:
+You can also execute Terraform within a Kubernetes pod using a Terraform image.
+This approach enables you to run Terraform code in a consistent pod environment, ensuring that all necessary libraries and dependencies are available without the need for local installations.
+This method simplifies the management of your Terraform infrastructure and enhances reproducibility across different environments.

 Create a pod using terraform image with the pod configuration file located in ./k8s folder :

 ```
 kubectl apply -f ./k8s/tf_pod.yaml
 ```

+# Key Components
+##  Volume Mounts:
+- GCP credentials are mounted as a read-only volume, ensuring that sensitive information is kept secure.
+##  Environment Variables:
+- GOOGLE_APPLICATION_CREDENTIALS: Specifies the path to the GCP credentials JSON file within the Pod.
+- COMMAND:  Specifies the Terraform command to run.
+The default is set to plan, but this can be overridden.
+- TFVARS_PATH: Specifies the path to the Terraform variable file (*.tfvars).
+The default is set to "/abridge-test/terraform/environments/dev.tfvars.

+## Command Execution:
+- The command section specifies a shell command to run when the container starts.
+- The args section installs Git, clones the specified repository, and runs a custom script (run_terraform.sh) that contains the Terraform commands.